For best experience please turn on javascript and use a modern browser!

 • Application form

-The third application round for an exchange in the second semester of the academic year 2024-2025 opens on 23 May 2023.
+The first application round for an exchange in the first semester of the academic year 2025-2026 opens on 5 December 2024.
 You can apply through the UvA Worldmap.

 • Approval